jj09/jj09.github.io/_posts/2026-01-14-its-never-been-a-better-time-to-be-a-developer.md

 ---
 layout: post
-title: "It Has Never Been a Better Time to Be a Developer!"
+title: "It’s never been a better time to be a developer!"
 categories:
 - programming
 tags: